Int’l Teachers: EAL in the Mainstream Classroom

 Facilitator: Virginia Rojas

 Every international teacher is an EAL (English as an Additional Language) teacher by virtue of the fact that the majority of international-school students have primary languages other than English.
 In this course we focus on shifting the historical deficit narrative for multilingual learners in international schools based on a crosswalk of research-based principles and schoolwide implementation of CLIL (content and language integrated learning) which refers to learning environments where content-area subjects are taught with dual-focused aims; namely, the learning of academic content and the simultaneous acquisition of a second (or third) language without requiring extra time in the curriculum.
 CLIL has been bold enough to encapsulate itself within an acronym, implying that it is an approach, a philosophy - an educational paradigm with frontiers that can be clearly articulated and therefore open to transforming the status quo.
-Participants access these principles and practices, engage with each other in class and in afternoon groups in order to express who they will be as advocates of multilingual learners in international schools.
+Participants access these principles and practices, engage with each other in daily synchronous sessions and in small groups in order to express who they will be as advocates of multilingual learners in international schools.

 What Will I Learn?